 The Library acknowledges the National Archives of Fiji as custodians of the original collection material.
 The passes have been digitised and are freely available online through the National Library of Australia.
-They can be consulted in several ways including Acces by arrival date, Acess by ship's name and Access by pass number.
+They can be consulted in several ways including Access by arrival date, Access by ship name and Access by pass number.

 In 2011 the combined records of Indian Indentured Labourers of Fiji, Guyana, Suriname, Trinidad and Tobago were placed on the UNESCO Memory of the World Register.

 Amongst others these included the Indian Emigration Passes to Fiji for the period 1879 to 1916.